rizwansoaib/whatsapp-monitor/Desktop App/README.md

- **Open App from Launcher and it will run WhatsApp Web  For Tracking Please Open Contact chat Window for tracking contacts and go menu Tools then click start Monitor**
+ **Open App from Launcher and it will run WhatsApp Web  For Tracking Please Open Contact chat Window of contacts and go menu Tools then click start Monitor**